icure/medtech-docs/sdks/explanations/explaination-data-model/data-model-healthcare-professional.md

 ## When to Use a Healthcare Professional?

-You should use a Healthcare Professional when you need to create a Doctor, or another actor responsible for patients and medical data, in your application.
+You should use a Healthcare Professional when you need to represent a Doctor, or another actor responsible for patients, medical data and treatments, in your application.

 ## How a Healthcare Professional is Related to Other Entities?